 This policy fills a gap in the assignment of credit for prior learning activities.
 Prior to this policy’s approval, there was no institutional policy guidance for the assignment of credit equivalencies for third-party exams that was consistently applied and transparent to the academic community.
-The components of this policy are parallel to other processes associated with the awarding of credit for prior learning that have been established as within the purview of the UCC.
+The components of this policy are parallel to other processes associated with the awarding of credit for prior learning that have been established as within the purview of the University Curriculum Committee (UCC).
 The policy furthers the goal of UW–Madison supporting timely progress to degree and keeping costs down by ensuring a mechanism for the academic community to assign credit equivalencies for third-party exams and make sure that students have an opportunity to be appropriately awarded credit for prior learning.

 Academic Planning and Institutional Research (APIR) has done numerous analyses of student progress and success in courses based on preparation in Advanced Placement (AP) and other third-party exams.
 These analyses consistently and repeatedly show that students who earn credit based on scores on AP exams do as well and often better than their peers in the next sequential course.
 All existing evidence confirms that the AP test score course equivalencies are helping students advance in their programs and make progress to degree.

-UW System and Board of Regent policy set standards for awarding of credit based on third-party exams, and places responsibility for determining specific course and credit equivalencies at the institution level, as described in this policy.
-UW-Madison’s University Curriculum Committee (UCC) is responsible for overseeing institutional policy and course equivalencies related to third party credit by exam.
+UW System and Board of Regents policy sets standards for awarding of credit based on third-party exams, and places responsibility for determining specific course and credit equivalencies at the institution level, as described in this policy.
+The UCC is responsible for overseeing institutional policy and course equivalencies related to third-party credit by exam.

 Appropriate course credit equivalency for third-party exams is recommended by the faculty of the relevant academic department.
 The faculty are best positioned to evaluate and assign the course credit equivalency in their disciplinary area.

-UW-Madison approved exam-to-course credit equivalencies are posted online so that all prospective students are aware of what to expect and can use the information in planning their progress to degree.
+UW–Madison-approved exam-to-course credit equivalencies are posted online so that all prospective students are aware of what to expect and can use the information in planning their progress to degree.
 Such equivalencies are recorded in the Student Information System (SIS) and are available to be integrated into degree audit systems (i.e., DARS) and other digital systems.

-If a new third-party exam provider is identified as offering credit by exam that is aligned with UW–Madison course offerings, the exam provider must be approved before course credit equivalency is approved.
+If a new third-party exam provider is identified as offering credit by exam that is aligned with UW–Madison course offerings, the exam provider must be approved before course-credit equivalency is approved.
 In consultation with APIR, the UCC will determine whether there is alignment with UW System policy and ACE/CHEA/AACRO standards and will decide whether to approve the use of exams offered by the provider.
 Once the exam provider is approved the individual exams can be reviewed and course equivalencies established.
 The department or departments with subject listings in the discipline covered by the exam will review the exam content and make a recommendation using the process described above.
 All existing third-party exam providers with existing UW–Madison equivalencies will be formally approved at the time of policy implementation.

 Changes to policies related to receiving credit for a third-party exam may be requested via a proposal to the UCC.
-Examples of policies that would be included are classifications of students eligible to receive credit, limitations on the amount of credits, or limitations on when students are eligible to receive credits.
-The request should specify the change to be made including the specific exam providers and exams, the rationale for the change, the anticipated impact and a timeline for implementation of the change.
+Examples of policies that would be included are classifications of students eligible to receive credit, limitations on the number of credits, or limitations on when students are eligible to receive credits.
+The request should specify the change to be made including the specific exam providers and exams, the rationale for the change, the anticipated impact, and a timeline for implementation of the change.
 All policy changes must apply to all UW–Madison students within a career.